#

 Cache

-library has a built-in cache that is enabled.
+By default, the core library has a built-in cache that is enabled.
 Any expression that is encountered during validation

 or canonicalization is being cached.
 If the cache is full then older entries will be removed.